Lalerie/Lalerie/README.md

 ### Hi there, I'm Valerie 👋
 I'm a Data Analyst!

-🤖 SQL, Python, Tableau, Statistics, Data visualization
+🤖 SQL, Python, Tableau, Excel, Statistics, Data visualization

 🎉 Fun fact: the word 'profiterole' is a descendant of the word 'profit'.